hashgraph/hedera-services/docs/design/services/token-service/alias-configuration.md

 Account aliases allow an account to be referenced via a different id than the `<shard>.<realm>.<num>` account ID format which is native to the Hedera ledger.
 As part of [HIP 32](https://github.com/hashgraph/hedera-improvement-proposal/blob/master/HIP/hip-32.md) the functionality was made available via the auto-create flow in which an `ED25519` or `ECDSA` public key was provided and used as the alias.

-To support greater scenario especially smart contract related scenarios for ECDSA based key the ledger needs to support additional ways of setting the alias at creation.
+To support greater scenarios, especially smart contract related scenarios for ECDSA-based key, the ledger needs to support additional ways of setting the alias at creation.

 This document explains how additional crypto and smart contract service transaction flows may be used to create an account with an alias.

 ## Goals

-- Update the `CryptoCreate` transaction to support the provision of an alias and evm address
+- Update the `CryptoCreate` transaction to support the provision of an `alias` and `evm address`
-- Update the `CryptoTransfer` transaction to support auto creation via evm address
+- Update the `CryptoTransfer` transaction to support auto creation via `evm address`
 - Support the `Lazy Account Creation Flow`
   - Provision of an initial transaction with an alias and no public key
   - Support the receiving of value by the new account (hbar and already associated tokens)
-  - Prevent the success of transaction requiring the accounts signature
+  - Prevent the success of transactions requiring the account's signature
   - Extract the public key from a future signed transaction that the account submits
 - Support the `Lazy Account Creation Flow` via the EVM
 - Validate that an account's alias and public keys map to each other
 - Update alias specification to support ED/ECDSA public key or ethereumAddress styled conforming values

-## Non Goals
+## Non-Goals
-- Updating existing accounts alias fields
+- Updating existing accounts' alias fields
-- Updating the logic of account deletion to include clearing up of the aliases of deleted accounts
+- Updating the logic of account deletion to include clearing up the aliases of deleted accounts

 ## Architecture

 ### Alias to Public Key Validation

 - In the case of `ED25519`, the provided alias must match the public key of the account that we want to create
 - In the case of `ECDSA`, the alias must match the public key or be the public address of the `ECDSA` key provided/set on the account
-  - When the alias is the public address of the `ECDSA` key and the key is not set on the account, we have to create the account with empty public key field and to store the public address as alias, i.e. create a `hollow/lazy account`
+  - When the alias is the public address of the `ECDSA` key and the key is not set on the account, we have to create the account with an empty public key field and store the public address as an alias, i.e. create a `hollow/lazy account`
 - For ensuring alias validity, we can use `MiscUtils.isSerializedProtoKey` logic to validate key aliases and a length check for public address aliases (any sequence of 20 bytes can be a public address)
 - We can check existing aliases using the `AliasManager.lookupIdBy()` method
 - To derive the public address from a public key, we can use `EthSigsUtils.recoverAddressFromPubKey()` from `hapi-utils`

 ### Lazy Account Creation

-Usually accounts are created with the provision of the public key.
+Usually, accounts are created with the provision of the public key.
 However, in other ledgers where accounts are `ECDSA` based (mostly EVM chains) it is possible to reference an account via the Ethereum account address.
-This is the rightmost 20 bytes of the 32 byte `Keccak-256` hash of the `ECDSA` public key of the account.
-This calculation in the manner described in the Ethereum Yellow Paper.
+This is the rightmost 20 bytes of the 32-byte `Keccak-256` hash of the `ECDSA` public key of the account.
+This calculation is in the manner described in the Ethereum Yellow Paper.

 To support the use of this format as an alias the `Lazy Account (hollow account) Creation Flow` may be adopted.
 ![Lazy Account Create Flow](images/lazy-account-create.png)